 Our goal is to provide a productive and efficient transition system that guides and supports young people from school to work.

-The Stiftung Mercator is a German-based foundation committed to projects in education, culture, science and art in different countries in the world.
-The Goethe-Institut is the cultural institute of the Federal Republic of Germany worldwide.
-The Goethe-Institut has been working actively in Italy with schools on career guidance.
-Following the growing youth unemployment, which was triggered by the global financial crisis especially in Southern Europe, the Stifrung Mercator and the Goethe-Institute decided to act, and gave birth to StartNet - Network transition education to work in two hardly hit regions, Apulia and Basilicata, for the period of 2017-2020.
+The Stiftung Mercator is a German-based foundation committed to project in education, culture, science and art in different countries in the world.
+The Goethe-Institut is the cultural institute of the Federal Republic of Germany worldwide, and in Italy, where it has been working actively on career guidance with schools from all over the country.
+Following the growing youth unemployment, which was triggered by the global financial crisis especially in Southern Europe, both institutions decided to act and gave birth to StartNet- Network transition education to work in two hardly hit regions, Apulia and Basilicata, for the period of 2017-2020.

 StartNet is led by the Goethe-Institut Italien in Rome and Trani and by the Goethe-Institut Bruxelles.
 Our projects pool together national, European and private funds in effective, long-term and sustainable ways.